-After earning her J.D. cum laude in 1985, she entered private practice with the Waco law firm of Naman Howell Smith & Lee, P.C., where she practiced for almost five years in the firm's business section.
-Her primary interest and focus was tax planning.
-In practice her appreciation for Baylor Law's approach to legal education grew exponentially as she recognized that the skills taught in Practice Court translate impeccably into a transactional practice as well the many leadership positions she has held.
+Professor Leah Teague comes from a three-generation Baylor Law family.
+She followed in her father’s and brother’s footsteps and attended Baylor University (1983, B.B.A., summa cum laude).
+After earning her J.D. cum laude in 1985, she entered private practice with the Waco law firm of Naman Howell Smith & Lee, where she practiced for four years in the firm’s business section.
+Her primary focus was tax planning which led her to teach tax and business classes after joining the faculty.

-Dean Teague recognizes that being a lawyer is a privilege that requires her to give back to society both professionally and personally.
-She has been heavily in worthy effort from local to national organizations.
+Recognizing that being a lawyer is a privilege that requires her to give back to society, she spends significant time in service to the profession and her community.
+She has been heavily involved in worthy efforts from local to national organizations.
 On a national level, she was instrumental in the creation of a new section within the American Association of Law Schools.
-The AALS Section for leadership was created to promote scholarship, teaching, and related activities that will help prepare lawyers and law students to be better prepared to serve in the leadership roles within their communities and the profession.
+The AALS Section for leadership was created to promote scholarship, teaching, and related activities that will help prepare lawyers and law students to be better prepared to serve in positions of influence and impact as lawyers.
 She served as Chair of the Section in 2020 and continues to play a vital role in the continuing development and growth of the section.

 She served as an appointed member of the American Council on Education's Women Network Executive Council, a national advisory council to the Women's State Network, where she chaired the council’s New Initiative Committee which led its Moving the Needle Initiative aimed at increasing the national awareness of the economic and social benefits of, and therefore importance of, greater diversity in leadership.
 She also joined other academic leaders from the U.S. and abroad to discuss the status of women leaders in society when she was invited to participate in two Oxford Round Tables.